microsoft/pxt-adafruit/docs/projects/stopwatch.md

 ## Duration

-2 Activities, approximately 40 minutes total
+2 Activities, about 40 minutes to do both.

 ## Materials
 * Tape (masking, duct tape, and/or packing tape)